Maintenance

 Analytics and Big Data

-Do you want to know your aircraft fleet inside out?
-In that case, predictive maintenance is the way to go.
-Because this maintenance strategy relies on big data and in-depth analytics, sensors, smart technology, and artificial intelligence collect and analyse a vast array of data coming from your machines.
-This helps you get to know your fleet in more detail and allows you to plan ahead.
-Predictive aircraft maintenance doesn’t just affect servicing and repairs but can be used for aviation fuel maintenance, staff rota, flight plans, and general management.
+Want to know your fleet inside out?
+Predictive maintenance gets you there.
+Because it leans on big data and in-depth analytics, sensors, smart technology, and AI gather and interpret a vast stream of readings from your machines.
+You end up understanding the fleet in far more detail, which makes it far easier to plan ahead.
+And the payoff isn't limited to servicing and repairs – the same data feeds aviation fuel maintenance, staff rotas, flight plans, and general management.

 Can Save Lives

-Predictive maintenance and aviation maintenance safety go hand in hand.
-Reactive maintenance might miss safety-relevant flaws and preventive maintenance could potentially replace still functioning parts too soon.
-Predictive maintenance, however, strikes the perfect balance if you aim to keep your staff and passengers safe.
-Your aircraft will be in the best shape possible, saving lives by preventing dangerous in-flight failures.
+Predictive maintenance and aviation safety go hand in hand.
+Reactive maintenance can miss a safety-relevant flaw, and preventive maintenance can pull a still-functioning part too early.
+Predictive maintenance threads the needle: keep your staff and passengers safe by keeping the aircraft in the best possible shape and heading off dangerous in-flight failures before they happen.

 How Can Predictive Data Affect End-Customers?